Capture fireworks with your phone: Here's how you do it right!

 If your smartphone (iPhone, *cough*) doesn't have a manual mode, try the app Filmic Firstlight (Android/iOS) or one of the other alternative camera apps listed in this article.

-Many of the existing smartphones also offer more or less usable modes for long exposures, such as the Google Pixel 7 and Pixel 7 Pro, numerous Honor and Huawei smartphones, or the current iPhone models.
+Many current smartphones also offer more or less usable modes for long exposures, for example, the Google Pixel 8 and Pixel 8 Pro, many Honor and Huawei smartphones, or the latest iPhone models.

 1.2 A mini tripod helps